The true and the false associated with citronella for landscaping which is considered an effective insect and mosquito repellent by many consumers.

-Unfortunately, citronella grass in plant form, while effective for pest control when grown in home gardens, isn’t too helpful for repelling mosquitoes when placed on your porch or patio because the amount of insect repelling oils given off by the live plant is very small.
+Unfortunately, citronella grass in plant form, while effective for pest control when grown in home gardens, isn’t too helpful for repelling mosquitoes.
+When placed on your porch or patio, the amount of insect-repelling oils given off by the live plant is very small.

 Citronella Oil as a Mosquito Repellent

-While the plant itself is not effective for repelling mosquitoes, citronella oil is classified and registered by the Environmental Protection Agency (EPA) as a bio-pesticide, meaning it has an effective and yet non-toxic effect on the human body (5).
+While the plant itself is not effective for repelling mosquitoes, citronella oil is classified and registered by the Environmental Protection Agency (EPA) as a bio-pesticide.
+This means that it has an effective and yet non-toxic effect on the human body (5).

 The National Pesticide Information Center describes oil of citronella as an effective repellent of insects.
-It works by masking scents that are attractive to insects, which in turn, makes it more difficult for insects to locate a target.
+It works by masking scents that are attractive to insects.
+This characteristic makes it more difficult for insects to locate a target.

-While citronella oil is classed as a natural insect repellent, research is conflicting as to the effectiveness when used to keep away mosquitoes.
+While citronella oil is classed as a natural insect repellent, research is conflicting as to the effectiveness of repelling mosquitoes.

 In 2011, the journal Tropical Medicine & International Health published an analysis of 11 studies on the capabilities of citronella oil to repel mosquitoes.
 Researchers found that when combined with vanillin, the oil did indeed provide protection for up to three hours (6).

-However, another study published in the Journal of the Mosquito Control Association reported poor efficacy of 3% citronella candles and 5% incense in protecting subjects from bites of the mosquitoes Aedes aegypti and albopictus.
-These species are the ones responsible for transmitting diseases such as dengue, chikungunya, Zika, and yellow fever viruses.
+However, another study published in the Journal of the Mosquito Control Association reported poor efficacy.
+3% citronella candles and 5% incense failed to protect subjects from bites from mosquitoes Aedes aegypti and albopictus.
+These species are the ones responsible for transmitting diseases such as dengue, chikungunya, Zika, and yellow fever.